Sherry Cream Sauce for Steak

 The difference with the steak Diane recipe is basically the type of alcohol and the quantities.
 Here I used fewer mushrooms but I chopped them a lot smaller, and I used less cream in the sauce.
 But otherwise, there was not much difference in the process.

-The taste was surprisingly different though, showing the importance of the alcohol ingredient.
+The taste was surprisingly different though, showing the importance of the alcoholic ingredient to the flavour.
 I personally prefer the Steak Diane, but my wife liked this version.
 They are just different.

 The Sherry, having a lower ABV of 17,5%, as opposed to a 40% Brandy, was also a little bit more difficult to light when flambéing the sauce, and it seemed to burn a bit slower.
 But it did light, and I was able to burn away the alcohol in the Sherry OK.